 The best broadband deal will be different for every household, depending on their circumstances and lifestyles.
 For instance, four flatmates in their twenties will have different requirements to a retired couple.
 Some consumers may prioritise connection speeds, affordability, or perks like TV packages and Wi-Fi hotspots.

 Speed.
 Connection speeds determine how quickly you can access the internet and how easy it is to stream content.
 It’s generally advisable to look for the fastest available speed in your area.
+Fibre broadband deals may cost more than basic internet deals, but they’ll deliver vastly superior connectivity, and are often supplied by the UK’s best broadband providers.

 Data limits: This affects how much data you can access, though most broadband contracts provide unlimited data.